 - Operating cloud: Microsoft Azure

 - Operating region: East Japan, West Japan

-- Operating OS: Red Hat Enterprise Linux 7.2 (for Intel64) or later, Red Hat Enterprise Linux 8.1 (for Intel64) or later
+- Operating OS: Red Hat Enterprise Linux 8.2 (for Intel64) or later, Red Hat Enterprise Linux 9.0 (for Intel64) or later

-- The snapshot of the virtual machine can be acquired only when the OS is stopped.

-- The following functions for PRIMECLUSTER are not available:

-- GFS

-- GLS

-- GDS Snapshot

-- Root class and local class of GDS

-- Single volume of GDS, and disk groups of GDS other than the netmirror type (mirror, stripe, concatenation, and switch)
+- The snapshot of the virtual machine can be acquired only when the OS is stopped. - The following functions for PRIMECLUSTER are not available: - GFS - GLS - GDS Snapshot - Root class and local class of GDS - Single volume of GDS, and disk groups of GDS other than the netmirror type (mirror, stripe, concatenation, and switch) - Azure features that involve node operations (Auto Scaling, etc.) cannot be used. - In an Azure environment, when an OS panic occurs, the cluster node may be powered off while the memory dump is being output, and it may not be possible to collect a complete memory dump.

-- Easy Design and Configuration Feature

-- Azure features that involve node operations (Auto Scaling, etc.) cannot be used.